Care Strelitzia

 Everything about caring for the Bird of Paradise plant

-The Strelitzia is a true showstopper for your home!
-She loves sun, warmth, and a bit of humidity.
+The Strelitzia is a real eye-catcher for your home!
+She loves sun, warmth and a bit of humidity.
 What makes this plant so special are her large leaves, which naturally tend to tear and have rugged edges.
-It might sound a bit rough, but these imperfections are actually characteristic of the Bird of Paradise plant.
+It might sound a bit rough, but these irregularities are exactly what characterises the Bird of Paradise plant.

 Best location for the Strelitzia

-The Bird of Paradise plant loves sunlight!
-Place the plant in a spot where it gets at least 6 hours of direct sunlight per day.
-A south- or west-facing window is perfect, as it provides the most light.
-In less sunny conditions, the plant may struggle, and the leaves won’t develop as beautifully.
+The Bird of Paradise plant loves the sun!
+Place the plant preferably in a spot where it gets at least 6 hours of direct sunlight per day.
+A south- or west-facing window is perfect, as this offers the most sun.
+In less sunny conditions the plant may struggle and the leaves will not develop beautifully.

-So always make sure your Strelitzia has a bright location to grow at its best.
+So always provide a nice bright spot to let your Strelitzia grow at its best.

 Watering the Bird of Paradise plant

-In autumn and winter, you can reduce watering to 1–2 times per week, depending on the temperature and humidity in your home.
+In autumn and winter, watering can be reduced to 1-2 times per week, depending on the temperature and the humidity in your home.

 Flowering of the Bird of Paradise plant

-The Strelitzia is accustomed to warm, dry environments, much like its natural tropical habitat.
-It thrives best at temperatures between 18–25°C. Cold drafts or low temperatures can harm the plant, so avoid spots near air conditioning or cold airflow.
+The Strelitzia is used to warm and dry environments, like in her natural tropical habitat.
+She thrives best at temperatures between 18-25°C. Cold draughts or lower temperatures can harm the plant, so avoid spots with air conditioning or cold airflow.

-Extra tip: Place the plant on a tray filled with water and pebbles to increase humidity, especially useful during the winter months.
+Extra tip: Place the plant on a tray with water and pebbles to increase humidity.
+This is especially handy during the winter months.

 Feeding the Bird of Paradise plant

-During the growing season (March to September), the Strelitzia benefits from some extra nutrition.
-Apply liquid fertiliser for green or indoor plants once a month to support growth.
+During the growing season (March to September), the Strelitzia can use some extra feeding.
+Apply liquid food for green plants or food for houseplants monthly to support her growth.

-In winter, it’s important to let your plants rest.
-Many people don’t realise that too much fertiliser in winter can actually harm your plant, as it becomes much less active during this period.
+In winter it is important to give your plants some rest.
+Many people do not realise that too much fertiliser in winter can be harmful to your plant, especially because the plant is much less active during this period.

 Repotting the Strelitzia: how and when?

 Repot the Strelitzia every 2 to 3 years, preferably in spring.
-This fast grower quickly outgrows its pot and needs more space to stay healthy.
+Because this fast grower quickly outgrows her pot, she regularly needs more space to stay healthy.

-Why you should repot your Bird of Paradise plant
+Why you should repot the Bird of Paradise plant

-The best time to repot your Bird of Paradise plant is in spring, when it enters its active growth phase.
-This allows the roots to start developing again and adjust more easily to their new pot.
+The best time to repot your Bird of Paradise plant is in spring, when the plant enters her active growth phase again.
+This is the moment when the roots can start developing new roots in the new growing season and can adapt more quickly to the new pot.

-We explain this process step-by-step in our blog “How to repot your plant.”
+We explain step by step how to do this in our blog ‘How to repot your plant’.

 Pruning the Strelitzia

-Like other houseplants, pruning is an important part of caring for the Bird of Paradise plant.
-Although it’s naturally a strong plant, pruning helps keep it healthy and attractive, and even stimulates growth.
+As with other houseplants, pruning is an important part of care.
+Although the Bird of Paradise plant is naturally a strong plant, pruning can help to keep her healthy and beautiful, and even to stimulate growth.

 Why prune?